France's Sarkozy edges up in election polls

-PARIS French President Nicolas Sarkozy moved closer to Socialist election frontrunner Francois Hollande in an opinion poll published on Tuesday, two weeks after he formally entered the race for April's presidential vote.
+PARIS French President Nicolas Sarkozy moved closer to Socialist election frontrunner Francois Hollande in an opinion poll published on Tuesday, two weeks after he formally entered the race for April's presidential election.

 The challenger, who on Monday proposed a new 75-percent income tax on millionaires, remains far ahead of Sarkozy in polls of how people would vote in the likely head-to-head runoff between the two men on May 6.
 But Sarkozy's camp hopes a strong first-round showing can change minds before the decisive day.

-Tuesday's survey by Ifop/Logica Business Consulting showed that Sarkozy narrowed the first-round gap to 4.5 percentage points from 7 points a week earlier, with 27 percent support to Hollande's 31.5 percent, versus 25 and 32 percent in the pollster's previous sounding.
+Tuesday's survey by Ifop/Logica Business Consulting showed Sarkozy narrowed the first-round gap to 3.5 points from 7 a week earlier, with 27 percent support to Hollande's 31.5 percent, versus 25 and 32 percent in the pollster's previous sounding.

 The same survey, carried out on February 24-25, showed Hollande 16 points ahead of Sarkozy in a runoff, at 58 percent to 42 percent.
 But that, too, marked a slip of one point for the Socialist and a one-point gain for Sarkozy, a conservative.